Burglary, Home Invasion arrest

 Charged with a Crime?

 If you’ve been arrested be sure to seek professional legal representation.
 Our team of Criminal Defense Attorneys here at Blizzard and Zimmerman will work with you to make sure your rights are protected.
-Call today to schedule a consultation.
+Call today to schedule a case review.

 Get In Touch